RVirmoors/RVdtw-/README.md

 Intro video: [Auto accompaniment with rvdtw~](https://youtu.be/EIS1bAxAiNc)

-See the included Max help patches for usage instructions.
+See the included .maxhelp patch for basic usage instructions.
+For a deeper look, dig into the Overview patch in the Max Extras menu.
+Full reference info coming soon.

 The system architecture is described in this paper:

 * "An Online Tempo Tracker for Automatic Accompaniment based on Audio-to-audio Alignment and Beat Tracking", G. Burloiu.
 In Sound and Music Computing (SMC), 2016.